lyvgalo-hash/branding/README.md

 # branding
-laboratory 2 REPO for all branding kit
+laboratory 2 REPO for all branding kit.